Freelancer? Get paid faster with online payments

 Why online payments?

-Of all these options online payments is probably the most convenient for both personal business owners and their clients, as they minimize the bureaucracy and make it easy and fast for freelancers to get paid.
+Of all these options, online payments are probably the most convenient for both personal business owners and their clients, as they minimize the bureaucracy and make it easy and fast for freelancers to get paid.

 Direct cash payments are inherently messy and only work for local clients.
 They are also dangerous, as the freelancer receiving them is left with a large chunk of cash on himself, making him into a potential robbery victim.